voxpupuli/puppet-rsyslog/README.md

 * [Filters](#rsyslogconfigproperty_filters)
 * [legacy_config](#rsyslogconfiglegacy_config)

-Configuration objects should be declared in the rsyslog::server or rsyslog::client namespaces accordingly.

 #### `rsyslog::config::modules`

 A hash of hashes, hash key represents the module name and accepts a hash with values or an empty hash as its value.